-The four-year OPEN Media Hub seeks to strengthen independent media and professional journalism in 17 of the countries bordering the European Union and create a media sharing platform.
+The five-year OPEN Media Hub sought to strengthen independent media and professional journalism in 17 of the countries bordering the European Union and create a media sharing platform.

 The migration crisis, post-truth politics, conflict in Ukraine, international terrorism, the war in Syria, the ongoing crisis in Libya; there has never been a more important time for accurate and balanced news.